Hamburg massacre: Reactions

 Republicans were stunned by the massacre at Hamburg.
 The event deflated the "Co-operationist" faction of the Democratic Party, which had anticipated a fusion with the reforming Republican Governor Daniel H. Chamberlain.
 Democratic support crystallized around the uncompromising "Straight-Outs," who had already launched the terrorist "Edgefield Plan" devised by General Martin W. Gary for South Carolina's Redemption.

 The massacre attracted nationwide attention (such as in Harper's Weekly, August 12, 1876, and in The New York Times).
-A much larger massacre of freedmen by white paramilitary groups took place from September 15 to 21 in the town of Ellenton, also in Aiken County, with estimates of 100 freedmen killed and a few whites.
-In October 1876, there was a political conflict in Cainhoy, near Charleston, resulting in the deaths of one black man and three to six whites, the only such confrontation that year in South Carolina in which more whites died than blacks.
+A much larger massacre of freedmen by white paramilitary groups took place from September 15 to 21 in the town of Ellenton, also in Aiken County, with estimates of 100 freedmen killed and a few white people.
+In October 1876, there was a political conflict in Cainhoy, near Charleston, resulting in the deaths of one black man and three to six white men, the only such confrontation that year in South Carolina in which more white people died than black people.

 Following the violent and bitterly contested 1876 election campaign, with suppression of black voting by actions of the Red Shirts and charges of fraud, white Democrats gained undivided control of the South Carolina legislature and narrowly won the Governor's office.
 They passed laws during the next two decades to impose legal segregation, Jim Crow, and, in 1895, adopted a new constitution, which effectively achieved black disenfranchisement in the state.